All Episodes

 And I think we're really pushing it now to the 11th hour.

-But I when I read I had read that there was a defected soldier that they found to be vaccinated against anthrax right yeah and he had he had uh antibodies from Antex vaccinations that means that what they're doing is they're if if he's a a low low ranking line guy on the DMZ if he's getting if they're getting vaccinations and I think probably the entire country's gotten them for a reason because they plan on deploying uh chemical and biological weapons.
+That means that what they're doing is if he's a low-ranking line guy on the DMZ, if they're getting vaccinations, then I think probably the entire country's gotten them for a reason because they plan on deploying chemical and biological weapons.

-I do believe they are up for the task.
+I do believe they are up to the task.

 I really like Trump's rhetoric over the last few months about this.

-Again, you know we've ticked the can uh down the road for 23 years and we've allowed him to get to this point where he is on the verge of being able to launch to hit uh American shores with uh with nuclear weapons and I think our our our options these days are kind of getting to the point where there are no good ones Rose.
+Again, we've ticked the can down the road for 23 years, and we've allowed him to get to this point where he is on the verge of being able to launch to hit American shores with nuclear weapons.

-Um and then maybe he'll be great uh going forward.
+And then maybe he'll be great going forward.

-Uh and after that it gets to you know more more advanced on the on the war fighting spectrum where you start talking about um actually going in and preventing strikes, uh going after their facilities, their their missile launching locations, you know, their grid, the their power structure, which is very minimal as it is right anyway.
+And after that, it gets to more advanced on the warfighting spectrum where you start talking about actually going in and preempting strikes, going after their facilities, their missile launching locations, their grid, their power structure, which is very minimal as it is right anyway.

 It's only basically Pyongyang has power.